-PTSA/Athletic Booster Club Meetings are held the second Wednesday of each month at 6:15 pm.
+PTSA/Athletic Booster Club Meetings are held the second Wednesday of each month at 6:30 pm.
 Click on the PTSA link on the Parents menu for details.
-The meeting for May 14th has been cancelled, but there will be a brief meeting following the reception for Mr. Dorn on May 13th.

 Are you a registered volunteer?